submarineswaps/swaps-service/README.md

-# Orion
+# Swaps Service

-Orion is a system for swapping tokens.
+The swaps service is a system for providing and executing Submarine Swaps.